aserto-dev/aserto-go/README.md

 * `middleware/grpcmw` provides middleware for gRPC servers.
 * `middleware/httpmw` provides middleware for HTTP REST servers.

+When authorization middleware is configured and attached to a server, it examines incoming requests, extracts authorization parameters like the caller's identity, calls the Aserto authorizers, and rejects messages if their access is denied.

-Both take an `AuthorizerClient` and configuration that is independent of the content of incoming messages.
+Both gRPC and HTTP middleware is created from an `AuthorizerClient` and configuration for values that are not independent on the content of incoming messages.

 ```go
 // Config holds global authorization options that apply to all requests.